 The West Coast is wild and unspoiled, far off the beaten track when compared to the East Coast.
 This side of the country has always remained more undeveloped and uncultivated.

-State capital Perth is a gleaming yet serene base which runs on a rhythm of work hard and play much harder.
+State capital Perth is a gleaming yet serene base which runs on a rhythm of work hard and play-much-harder.
 From here the adventure runs in two directions: north, to deserted beaches and achingly beautiful coastline, or south, to deserted beaches and an achingly beautiful coastline!

-When comparing the East and West coasts, some prefer the unparalleled coastal splendor of the West, while others lean towards the greater number of destinations on the East.
+When comparing the East and West coasts, some prefer the unparalleled coastal splendor of the West, while others lean towards the greater number of destinations in the East.
 It’s true that the West Coast is a little bit out of the way, but it’s definitely worth it.